 TechTalk #19: Why Use Pressure Gauges?

 Pressure is one of the most important variables to control in your die cutting process.
-The lightest pressure that achieves a quality cut is the best pressure.
-When using a die for the first time, the pressure should be increased until the desired cut is achieved.
-Large spikes in the pressure readings as the die runs indicate the die is bouncing or lifting off the anvil when it encounters the most resistance, typically on a horizontal cut across the web.
-In this case, the pressure needs to be increased until the pressure fluctuations are minimized.
+The best practice is using the lightest pressure that achieves the necessary cut.
+When using a die for the first time, the pressure should start low and be increased just until the desired cut is achieved.
+Large spikes in the pressure readings can indicate that the die is bouncing or lifting off the anvil when it encounters the most resistance, typically on a long horizontal cut.
+When this happens, the pressure should be increased in small increments until the fluctuations are eliminated or at least minimized.

 At Wilson, we offer two types of gauges.
-The WH1 features a hydraulic design and is easy to install and features a fully rotating gauge for easy use.
+The WH1 is a hydraulic design, is easy to install, and features a fully rotating gauge for ease in use.
 Our WM1 is more robust, featuring a mechanical design that makes it optimal for wider webs and steel-to-steel applications cutting thicker materials.
-Both systems are available in different lengths to accommodate your press size and come with quick snap locks for easy tooling changes.
+Both systems are available in different screw lengths to accommodate your press size, and they are equipped with quick-snap locks for easy tooling changes.

-It is a valuable best practice to check the condition of your bearing blocks, gears, and hold down bearings daily.
-Making sure your bearer wipers are in good condition and oiled is simple and can greatly improve the life of your tooling.
-Wilson also offers a tooling audit program where one of our experts will visit your facility to inspect all your magnetic cylinders and anvils to make sure they are within specification.
+It is a good practice to check the condition of your bearing blocks, gears, and hold down bearings daily.
+Making sure your bearer wipers are in good condition and oiled is a simple task that can greatly improve the life of your tooling.
+At Wilson, we also offer a tooling audit where one of our experts will visit your facility to evaluate your magnetic cylinders and anvils to confirm the specs are within tolerance and the roll’s general condition to help you avoid potential downtime for repairs.

 Ready to get started on your next project?